-Den Meeting Helpers Webelos
+Den Meeting Helpers

+Webelos

+It's summertime.
+Let's get outside!!
+Once your scout has come back from Webelos resident camp, the fun is still outside.
 The Outdoorsman activity badge is a requirement for Arrow of Light.
-As such, it is proposed as Den Meeting 3 in that year.
-However, much of the camping or hiking activity that is part of the badge's requirements is perfect for summertime activity (either before the Webelos year or before the Arrow of Light year).
+Much of the camping or hiking activity that is part of the badge's requirements is perfect for summertime activity (either before the Webelos year or before the Arrow of Light year).
 You can combine Forester and Naturalist advancement requirement into the Outdoorsman experience.